-A. Cost per Session is £35.00.
-However as I feel it’s important for you to find the right counsellor, I offer a free initial meeting.
-Where we can get to know each other and discuss how counselling could work for you.
+However as I feel it’s important for you to find the right counsellor, I offer a free initial telephone call, where we can discuss how counselling could work for you.

 If you are finding it difficult to finance counselling, contact me as I do offer a small number of places in this situation.

 Q. Are you available at weekends and evenings?

 A. I work during the day and some evenings.